randalthor17/randalthor17.github.io/src/content/posts/code-blocks-examples.md

 ---
-title: 'Code blocks examples'
+title: "Code blocks examples"
-description: 'The Astro Terminal theme uses Shiki as syntax highlighter, providing beautiful and customizable code highlighting.'
+description: "The Astro Terminal theme uses Shiki as syntax highlighter, providing beautiful and customizable code highlighting."
 pubDate: 2019-03-10
-author: 'Radek'
+author: "Radek"
 tags: []
+draft: true
 ---

 The Astro Terminal theme uses Shiki as syntax highlighter, providing beautiful and customizable code highlighting with a monochrome theme that matches the terminal aesthetic.